devgateway/costya/README.md

 # Costya

 A tool to show how much AWS cost ya.
-Displays billing itemization for a given month by Project tag.
+Displays billing itemization for a given month by Expensify code.
 Responses from AWS Cost Explorer are cached to avoid extra charges.

-## Synopsis
+## Usage Example

-    php billing.php [-d DATE]
+    php -f billing.php -- -d 2021-01-21 -b bill.json -t 533.37

 ### `-d DATE`